MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ##### Create a UI project and customize the layout

-1. Create a new C# **Windows Forms App** project.
+1. Create a new C# **WPF Application** project.
 Imagine that in this project, you'll be developing a user interface.
 You want to maximize the space for the designer window and move other tool windows out of the way.

 1. If you have multiple monitors, pull over the **Solution Explorer** window and the **Properties** window to your second monitor.

-On a single monitor system, try closing all the windows except the designer.
+   If you're using a single monitor only, try closing all the windows except the designer.

 1. Press **Ctrl**+**Alt**+**X** to display the **Toolbox** window.
 If the window is docked, drag it so that it floats somewhere where you'd like to position it.

-1. Press **F5** to put Visual Studio into debugging mode.
-Adjust the position of the **Autos**, **Call Stack**, and **Output** debugging windows the way you want them.
-The layout you're about to create will apply to both editing mode and debugging mode.

-1. When your layouts in both debugging mode and editing mode are how you want them, choose **Window** > **Save Window Layout**.
-Call this layout "Designer."
+1. When your layout is how you want them, choose **Window** > **Save Window Layout**.
+Call this layout "Designer".

      Notice that your new layout is assigned the next keyboard shortcut from the reserved list of **Ctrl**+**Alt**+**1...0**.